 Member: IEEE, IEEE Computer Society, IEEE Signal Processing Society

 Computer Science PhD student in the Advanced Processor Technologies (APT) group at the University of Manchester specializing in High Performance Computing (HPC).
-My research is focused around runtime systems, accelerators, compilers, heterogeneous platforms and profiling methods for dataflow task-parallel programming model.
+My research is focused around compiler and runtime optimizations, and profiling for explicit parallel programs.
 List of my publications can be found on my Google Scholar profile and some of my contributions in the pepperpots organization on GitHub.
 I have previous industrial experience in vectorizing and parallelizing applications especially with focus on real time applications and signal processing.
 It includes writing modern C++ code with use of Advanced Vector Extension (AVX) intrinsics and CUDA.

 Marking assignments and assisting academic staff with running undergraduate laboratories in the Department of Computer Science.
-Teaching assistant for following modules: System-on-Chip Design, Processor Microarchitecture and Operating Systems.
+Teaching assistant for following modules: System-on-Chip Design, Processor Microarchitecture, Operating Systems and Microcontrollers

 Summer intern working on lossless image compression for self-driving cars.
 Developed a highly optimized CPU and GPU encoder and decoder based on the JPEG standard that achieve a real-time performance reducing the size of data saved to the storage device.